9 Things House Guests Notice and 9 Things to Please Stop Worrying About

 Do it: Mop the kitchen floor

 Make sure your floors are clean enough that your guests aren’t scared to walk around without shoes on.
 “There’s nothing worse than walking into the kitchen and feeling like you’re stepping on crumbs or something sticky,” says Laura Bonucchi, director of interior design for Designed to SELL Homes, LLC.
-Check out these tips for cleaning hardwood floors and these tips for cleaning vinyl floors.
+Check out these tips for cleaning vinyl floors.

 Do it: Wipe down the bathroom